wp-plugins/contact-form-7-to-database-extension/readme.txt

 = 2.9.5 =
 * Bug fix to Google Spreadsheet Live Data export (failing to login)
+* Bug fix for exporting forms with a single quote in the name

 = 2.9.4 =
 * Added spreadsheet-like transforms: